-Hard boil a dozen eggs, peel them and place them in a mason jar or taller bowl that is not going to require too much liquid to soak them.
-Meanwhile make the brine by adding both vinegars, water. pickling spices, dill seed, salt, black pepper corns, and onions to a sauce pan and bring it to a boil.
-Then simmer for about five minutes.
-Pour over the hard boiled eggs and add the fresh dill sprigs, slices of onion, and garlic cloves.
-Finally cover with the lid, place in the refrigerator and let sit for 3-4 days before enjoying.
+Hard-boil a dozen eggs, peel them, and place them in a mason jar or taller bowl that does not require too much liquid to soak them.
+Meanwhile, make the brine by adding both kinds of vinegar, water, pickling spices, dill seed, salt, black peppercorns, and onions to a saucepan and bringing it to a boil.

-- For whiter eggs remove most of the cloves from the pickling spice.
+- For whiter eggs, remove most of the cloves from the pickling spice.

-- Pickled eggs are best after several days in the pickling solution however I have enjoyed them after twenty four hours.
-The longer the eggs stay in the brine the stronger the pickle taste.
+- Pickled eggs are best after several days in the pickling solution; however, I have enjoyed them after twenty-four hours.
+The longer the eggs stay in the brine, the stronger the pickle taste.

 - Enjoy the pickled onions in the jar as well.
 They are delicious.

-Scrap everything I have told you before and steam the eggs.
-I have never had trouble peeling steamed eggs.
-Just fill a large saucepan with enough water to reach the bottom of a steamer basket.
-Bring it to a boil and carefully add the eggs to the steamer basket using a long handled spoon or tongs.
 Cover the pot and steam for 12-15 minutes.
-A single layer of medium eggs will require less time while a double layer of large eggs will require the most time.
-Remove eggs to icy cold water to stop the cooking process or let the cold water run directly into the pan for several minutes to cool them down.
+A single layer of medium eggs will require less time, while a double layer of large eggs will require the most time.
+Remove eggs to icy cold water to stop the cooking process, or let the cold water run directly into the pan for several minutes to cool them down quickly.

-PrintGrandma’s Pickled Eggs
+Grandma’s Pickled Eggs

 Ingredients